mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 # Agents aka Domain objects on steroids
 #### From here to there and back again, Bilbo Baggins
 ## Introduction
-This essay explains dynamic domain modelling and argue why we need it and how we can make it a first class citizen of Domain-Driven design.
+This essay explains dynamic domain modelling, why it is needed and the value from making it a first class citizen of Domain-Driven design.
 But before embarking on that journey, I would like to thank Eric for his seminal contribution to the software community.
-I will also thank him for all the great discussions we had when battling Equinor's (Statoil) oil trading portfolio, writing papers for OOPSLA and sharing our experiences with a broader audience.
+I will also thank him for all the great discussions we had battling Equinor's (Statoil) oil trading portfolio and writing papers for OOPSLA.
+That was a great experience.

 Fifteen years has passed since the book was published.
 Back then, there was no iPhone, no Facebook, no Netflix and Amazon had been profitable for two years.
 Windows 2000 was Microsofts flagship operating system, Sun Microsystems was a leading tech company, Java was 9 years old and the relational database ruled the enterprise data centres.